kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     <BLANKLINE>
     </object>

-We see, that in viewlets.xml, ordered new viewlet for plone.portalheader viewlet manager.

 Hide EXISTANT viewlet
 ------------------------------

-For that case you can use viewlet_hidden subtemplate
+For that case you can use *viewlet_hidden* subtemplate

     >>> paster('addcontent --no-interactive viewlet_hidden')
     paster addcontent --no-interactive viewlet_hidden